jweissman/orsino/playtesting.md

 - [x] If you don't have enough to buy the quantity you like it should not say "You purchase X" (even if the next line is saying "not enough gold") -- should be fixed
 - [x] Temple blessings should take account of the deity somehow... (war gods give toHit, love goddess grants chance to charm on hit etc)
 - [x] Some kind of temp hp/buffer for glass cannons
+- [x] Are we adding stat bonuses to save checks?
+(Probably not but maybe we should in at least some cases?) -- yes!
+- [x] Adventuring kit could be a consumable that is needed to give first aid? - just 'first aid kit' but this exists now!

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]